ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 ---
 ```

-Let’s get you set up a Ballerina development environment and write a simple Ballerina program.

 ## Prerequisites

 To complete this tutorial, you need:

-- A command terminalA text editor.
+- A command terminal.
-- [VSCode](https://code.visualstudio.com/) with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) installed is our preferred choice, and it has good support for Ballerina.
+- A text editor.
+VSCode](https://code.visualstudio.com/) with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) installed is our preferred choice, and it has good support for Ballerina.
 - A Ballerina installation.
 Follow the steps in [Installing Ballerina](https://ballerina.io/learn/installing-ballerina/setting-up-ballerina/).
 - Some experience with at least one programming language.